-The Fourth of July Parade (July 4; 10 am)
+The Fourth of July Parade (canceled in 2020)

 The massive parade, which dates back to 1904, starts at 10 am.
 This two-hour procession moves along Main Street and features dozens of floats, marching bands, and celebrity guests.
 Over the years, it was attended by astronaut Buzz Aldrin, Hollywood stars like Patrick Warburton, Tim Conway Jr., Jerry Mathers, and Joe Mantegna, and famous athletes like Tony Gonzalez, Tito Ortiz, and Hank Conger.